-Solo it was.
+So solo it was.
 I thought I'd try an alternative route this time.
-After hiking up along the ridgeline it soon became too thick with lantana to move forward.
-I then I managed to work my way down into the waterview valley, rock hopping the creek bed to the black hole.
-It was much easier when the rocks we not wet.
-The waterfalls were easy enough to scale so there was no need to go bush.
+After hiking up along the ridgeline, the vegetation soon became too dense and thick with lantana.
+From here I made my way down into the waterview valley, rock hopping the creek bed to the black hole - it was much easier when the rocks were not wet.
+With the rock being dry, the waterfalls were easy enough to scale so there was no need to go bush thankfully.

 Here's the interactive map of the route I took.

 Get the latest posts delivered right to your inbox